Why become a dementia friendly business?

-A Dementia Friendly organization is one in which people living with dementia can comfortably interact with others and receive services.
-Recognized businesses and organizations take steps to make their spaces inclusive.
+A dementia friendly organization is one in which people living with dementia can comfortably interact with others and receive services.
 Staff and management embrace dementia friendly service and communication.
+Recognized businesses and organizations take steps to make their spaces inclusive and easy to navigate.

 Awareness sessions can be offered in 30 minutes (or longer).
 Participants learn:

 - How to communicate effectively with customers who have dementia

 - Environmental changes that make physical space easier to navigate

 - Dementia friendly business strategies & personalized action plan

 - Principles of Dementia Friendly America & Dementia Friendly WNC

 We invite you to create a unique differentiator to your business model.
 Please join us in strengthening our Dementia Friendly WNC community.